Losso people: Language

-The Lossos call themselves Nawda (singular) or Nawdba (plural), and their language is Nawdm.
+The Nawdba call themselves Nawda (singular) or Nawdba (plural), and their language is Nawdm.
 There are approximately 190,000 native speakers of Nawdm in Togo and 8,000 speakers in Ghana.
 Nawdm most closely resembles the Yom language of the Pila-Pila and Tanéka people who live near the city of Djougou in the Donga Province (comprising the Southern portion of the old Atakora Department) of Northern Bénin.
 Nawdm and Yom, like Mòoré, the language of the Mossi people of Burkina Faso, are classified under the Oti-Volta sub-group of languages in the Gur (or Voltaique) group of the Niger-Congo languages.

 "Losso" is a name used to refer normally to both Lambas and Nawdba.
 To refer to someone who is not a Nawda,they use the word Lama.
 The origin of the name "Losso" or "Lossotu" is unclear and may have its origins in the name that their Kabyé neighbors called them.
 Confusion arose and has continued when the name "Losso" was attributed by Togo's French colonial administrations to all residents of what is now the Doufelgou District, regardless of their ethnic or linguistic affiliation.
+That is to say that an entire ethnic group is now being referred to by a name that has no meaning and makes no sense to them because of colonial practices of broad generalization and categorization.
 Residents of Yaka, Agbandé, Kadjalla, Alloum, Léon, Défalé, Massédéna, Pouda, and other villages in the Doufelgou District speak languages generally classified together as Lamba, but have also been called Losso by the colonial administration.
 While there has been considerable mutual influence between the Nawdba and their closest neighbors, the Kabyé and the Lambas, their languages do not resemble each other and are not mutually intelligible.